TedClayton1/AllThingsCloud4Learning/Direct Peering.md

 Direct peering works by connecting a customer's managed router to a public Autonomous System Number (ASN).
 Enterprises can request a public ASN from the ARIN for US-based companies or the RIPE for EU-based

+*Guaranteed Network Availability and High Bandwidth  = low Private Network Connection = not required
+Custom Routing = not required
+Google Workspace Access = Required
+Budget to establish connection =none

+*Direct Peering is free.
+Custom routing not an option, and the connection is supported over the public internet rather than a private connection.
+Google Workspace applications are avail to users.